 Cook the ribs on the high setting for 4 hours or on low for 8 hours.

 Remove the ribs from the slow-cooker.
 If you cooked them in a liquid other than barbecue sauce, season them with salt and pepper or a dry rub.
 Place them on a broiler pan under high heat for 10 to 15 minutes or until the ribs and sauce are lightly browned, turning once.

 Venison meat can appear pink inside even when it is cooked properly.
-Use a meat thermometer to verify that the internal temperature has reached 160 F if there is any doubt.
+Use a meat thermometer to verify that the internal temperature has reached 165 F, as recommended by the USDA Food Safety and Inspection Service, if there is any doubt.
 Ribs become fork tender at temperatures around 180 F.